 The lesson?
 Plant anyway - as in all of life, the garden doesn't have to be perfect!

 Your cool-weather crops won't need to be repotted, since they are going to be planted out soon, but they should remain consistently watered.

 If you haven't fertilized with a liquid fish emulsion yet, you may notice a few yellowing leaves since the roots have pretty much used up what was in the little planting pockets.

 Go ahead and fertilize the plants so they will have food for the hardening off stage.

 The biggest task at six weeks is to "harden off" your baby plants:

 Definition: Hardening off plants is the process of preparing plants started indoors for the change in environmental conditions they will encounter when permanently moved outdoors.

-So, those tender little seedlings you've been nurturing need to be “hardened off” because they have been in our nice warm houses and they would go into major shock if we just stuck them right in the ground to be battered by wind, rain, and cold.
+So, those tender little seedlings you've been nurturing need to be prepared for outside because they have been in our nice warm houses and they would go into major shock if we just stuck them right in the ground to be battered by wind, rain, and cold.